Menu

 The North River rises from marshes and springs in Weymouth, Rockland and Hanson.
 It is approximately 10 miles in length, with its source at the confluence of the Indian Head River (Hanover) and Herring Brook (Pembroke).
 From there it flows through the towns of Hanover, Pembroke, Marshfield, Norwell, and Scituate to the Atlantic Ocean between Third and Fourth Cliffs, draining approximately 59,000 acres along the way.

-Between Jacobs Pond and Historic Sylvester Field in Hanover, there aren’t many public places to view Third Herring Brook, but it’s exciting to imagine everything that has been happening there lately!
+Between Jacobs Pond and Historic Sylvester Field in Hanover, there aren’t many public places to view Third Herring Brook, but it’s exciting to consider everything that has been happening there lately!
 Since 2014, NSRWA has worked with federal, state, and local officials to remove three dams from the brook.
 As a result, water quality has improved and wildlife habitat has been restored.
 All three dams were originally constructed to provide water power to sawmills.

 • The Mill Pond Dam, located behind today’s Hanover YMCA, was operated by the Clapp family.
 It was removed in 2014.

 • The Tack Factory Pond (or Tiffany Pond) Dam, located on Cardinal Cushing School property, was established in the 1670s by Charles Stockbridge for a grist mill.
-Later Recompense Tiffany took over operations, and the mill pond was named for him.
+Later, Recompense Tiffany took over operations, and the mill pond was named for him.
 In 1834, Zephaniah Talbot and Samuel Salmond established a tack factory on site.
 The factory building remained in use into the 20th century.
 According to Joseph Merritt’s History of South Scituate-Norwell, Samuel Salmond Sylvester owned it in 1938.
 The factory burned down in 1983, and the dam was removed in 2016.

 • There was also a sawmill at Jacobs Pond, operated by the Jacobs family.
 The dam is still in place, and unlikely to be removed, but we are working with federal, state and local officials to install a fish ladder there.